On Parametric Linear System Solving: Abstract

 \section{Abstract}

-Parametric linear systems are linear systems of equations in which some symbolic parameters, that is, symbols that are not considered to be candidates for elimination or solution in the course of analyzing the problem, appear in the coefficients of the system.
-In this work we assume that the symbolic parameters appear polynomially in the coefficients and that the only variables to be solved for are those of the linear system.
+{ Parametric linear systems are linear systems of equations in which some symbolic parameters, that is, symbols that are not considered to be candidates for elimination or solution in the course of analyzing the problem, appear in the coefficients of the system.
+In this paper we assume that the symbolic parameters appear polynomially in the coefficients and that the only variables to be solved for are those of the linear system.
 The consistency of the system and expression of the solutions may vary depending on the values of the parameters.
-It is well-known that it is possible to specify a covering set of regimes, each of which is a semi-algebraic condition on the parameters together with a solution description valid under that condition.
+It is well-known that it is possible to specify a covering set of regimes, each of which is a Zariski-constructible condition on the parameters together with a solution description valid under that condition.

 We provide a method of solution that requires time polynomial in the matrix dimension and the degrees of the polynomials when there are up to three parameters.
+We also discuss examples suggesting how the method may be useful beyond the formal three-parameter setting.

 In previous methods the number of regimes needed is exponential in the system dimension and polynomial degree of the parameters.
 Our approach exploits the Hermite and Smith normal forms that may be computed when the system coefficient domain is mapped to the univariate polynomial domain over suitably constructed fields.
-Our approach effectively identifies \emph{intrinsic singularities} and \emph{ramification points} where the algebraic and geometric structure of the matrix changes.
+Our method identifies \emph{intrinsic singularities} and \emph{ramification points} where the algebraic and geometric structure of the matrix changes.

-Parametric eigenvalue problems can be addressed as well: simply treat $\lambda$ as a parameter in addition to those in $\mat{A}$ and solve the parametric system $(\lambda \mat{I} - \mat{A})\vec{u} = 0$.
+Parametric eigenvalue problems are addressed as well: we treat $\lambda$ as a parameter in addition to those in $\mat{A}$ and solve the parametric system $(\lambda \mat{I} - \mat{A})\vec{u} = 0$.
 The algebraic conditions on $\lambda$ required for a nontrivial nullspace define the eigenvalues.
-We do not directly address the problem of computing the Jordan form, but our approach allows the construction of the algebraic and geometric eigenvalue multiplicities revealed by the Frobenius form, which is a key step in the construction of the Jordan form of a matrix. \keywords{Hermite form \and Smith form \and Frobenius form \and Parametric linear systems.}
+We do not directly address the problem of computing the Jordan form, but our approach allows the construction of the algebraic and geometric eigenvalue multiplicities revealed by the Frobenius form, which is a key step in the construction of the Jordan form of a matrix. }